Augs0/languageschool/README.md

 # languageschool
-Basic search function for a fictional language school
+Basic search function for a fictional language school using HTMl, CSS and JavaScript